 Unexcused absence from school (truancy) is not acceptable.
+Students who are truant will receive no credit for school work that is missed.
+After 10 days of truancy in any grading period, a student will be considered an "habitual truant" which can result in:

-After 5 days of truancy in any semester, a student/family will: Receive a letter outlining the importance of good attendance Be assigned to our districts Tier 2 team to monitor progress and provide appropriate interventions After 10 days of truancy in any semester, a student/family will: Receive a Truancy Letter from the school Meet with student to determine what might be done to improve attendance After 15 days of truancy in any semester, a student/family will: Receive Truancy Letter from the school Parent meeting set up with school and Attendance Contract is signed
+After 5 days of truancy in any semester, a student/family will:

+- Receive a letter outlining the importance of good attendance - Be assigned to our districts Tier 2 team to monitor progress and provide appropriate interventions

+After 10 days of truancy in any semester, a student/family will:

+- Receive a Truancy Letter from the school - Meet with student to determine what might be done to improve attendance

+After 15 days of truancy in any semester, a student/family will:

+- Receive Truancy Letter from the school - Parent meeting set up with school and Attendance Contract is signed